 Ideally, run a two-car shuttle and leave one vehicle at the small, quasi-official trailhead where Crow Creek Road crosses California Creek.
 Then drive back down the Seward Highway and park at the large Bird Creek Valley Trailhead in Chugach State Park.
 Hike about one half mile up the flat four-wheeler trail, staying to the right at any major intersections/forks.
 The Penguin Peak Trail is signed; it intersects with the road/trail and climbs straight up the middle of the large avalanche gully.
-Some small human/game trails meander off of the Penguin Peak trail–just stay close to the middle of the gully and you’ll be fine.
-This trail is steep, brushy, and usually slippery.
-At about 2,000 vertical feet, the trail reaches the tundra and gives up.
-At this point, take whatever route you’d like over the open tundra toward the false summit at the top of the bowl, and then on to the 4,331-foot summit of Penguin itself.
+Some small human/game trails meander off of the Penguin Peak trail–just stay close to the middle of the gully and continue upward.
+This trail is steep, brushy, and often slippery.
+At about 2,000 feet of elevation, the trail reaches the tundra and gives up.
+At this point, take whatever route seems best over the open tundra toward the false summit at the top of the bowl, and then on to the 4,331-foot summit of Penguin itself.

 From here, you’ll have your first view of Penguin Ridge, though looking at it dead-on, it suddenly looks less like a ridge than like a jumbled collection of small tundra peaks.
 Any remaining illusion that this ridge is “pretty flat” will be discarded here.
 The section of the ridge between Penguin Peak and King Point is the hardest on the ridge, at least from a technical perspective.
-It includes some breif Class 3 scrambling, meaning that you’ll be using your hands but it shouldn’t feel like rock climbing.
+It includes some brief Class 3 scrambling, meaning that the use of hands will almost certainly be necessary but it shouldn’t feel like rock climbing.
 Even Chugach veterans might raise an eyebrow at the quality of rock in here–it’s notably papery, fin-like, and loose.
-But with a little care and patience, anyone comfortable with scrambling should be fine moving through this section.

-By the time you reach the base of Gentoo Peak you’ll be tired, and you may be tempted to drop off the ridge early and bushwack to Abe’s Trail, somewhere down in the woods below you.
+By the time you reach the base of Gentoo Peak you’ll be tired, and you may be tempted to drop off the ridge early and bushwhack to Abe’s Trail, somewhere down in the woods below.
 Don’t do it.
-The brush around Girdwood is notoriously thick and after an hour or two of squeezing yourself through it, you’ll probably miss burning your thighs on the ridge.
+The brush around Girdwood is notoriously thick and after an hour or two of squeezing through it, you’ll probably miss burning your thighs on the ridge.
 Gentoo isn’t as tall as it looks–push on over it, sign the summit register, and then head down into the col off the north side.
-Below the col, a steep avalanche gully will lead you all the way down to Abe’s Trail, which picks up right at brush line.
+Below the col, a steep avalanche gully leads all the way down to Abe’s Trail, which picks up right at brush line.
 As of this writing in 2016, Abe’s Trail seems to be something of a work in progress.
 It is faint but still distinct enough to find unless it’s covered in snow, and it becomes better and better-established as you head into the thick, mossy Girdwood forest.

 You’ll end the trip at your car in Girdwood, exhausted but hopefully proud to have completed this classic Chugach traverse.
-If it’s not too late, grab a beer at the Sitz.
+If it’s not too late, grab a beer at Girdwood Brewing.
 You have definitely, definitely earned it.

 More Information and Resources